gabrlyg/qriousgabriel.com/content/blog/react-hooks-from-scratch/index.md

 ## Conclusion

-Hopefully this blogs give you an idea of how React Hooks work and a better understanding of the Rules of Hooks.
+This implementation is _not_ React, just a very basic simulation, and definitely doesn't cover every detail of React Hooks.
+But hopefully this blog post could give you an idea of how React Hooks work, and a better understanding of the Rules of Hooks.

 Have fun coding!